charlesanim/CharlesAnim.io/README.md

 # [SEE IT LIVE v1.0](https://charlesanim.github.io/)

 ## Features
-- Personal portfolio website built using Javascript, Google’s Material Design & Bootstrap libraries.
+- Progressive portfolio web-app built using Javascript, Google’s Material Design & Bootstrap libraries.
 - Utilized the UpUp.js to create a rich offline experience using service workers in the event of “No Connectivity” on device
 - Fully responsive website with a mobile first approach for optimal performance across all devices.
 - Implemented a PHP Mail contact form section in conjunction with the GMAPS API